ME3-HECM/final-project-tomas-thomas/README.md

 ### **maze_search**
 First the we intialise the color clicker, Operation_History array, and forward_reset_threshold.

 The operation history array is used to log of all the movements done by the buggy with an integer value assigned to each action.
+Each time a movement is made the Operation_count variable increses.
 Values 1 through 8 are colour actions and 10 through "n" are forward actions.

 No | Colour | Instruction
 ---------|---------|--------